Tuplanolla/dez/notes.md

 I should probably list the dependencies and some installation and usage instructions here as well.

+### Rework the Following Sections

+New experience suggests to do things a little differently.

+When defining contexts,
+always mark types explicit and type classes implicit.
+If type classes are operational, give the variables explicit names.
+If type classes are predicative, do not give the variables explicit names, but do use `!` to give the classes explicit arguments.
+When providing explicit arguments to type classes, always refer to operational classes by their most specific name.
+If implicit arguments are inferred incorrectly, fix them with `Arguments` after the context ends.

 ### Coherence Conditions

 When defining operational classes or their instances,